-ClipperCreek, Inc. Grant For the Update of Existing Electric Vehicle Infrastructure to SAE-J1772™ Without Stranding Existing Drivers Project
+ClipperCreek, Inc. Grant to Update Existing Electric Vehicle Infrastructure to SAE-J1772™ Standard Without Stranding Existing Drivers

-These stations will have a positive benefit on electric and plug-in hybrid electric vehicle sales.
-Annual GHG savings for each electric vehicle is estimated at 9.3 tons of CO2.
+These stations will have a positive benefit on battery electric and plug-in hybrid electric vehicle sales.
+Annual GHG savings for each electric vehicle is estimated at 9.3 tons of CO2

-Additional funds will enable utilities connected to Clipper Creek’s EVSE to collect data and manage the EVSE load.
+Utilities connected to Clipper Creek’s EVSE will have the capability to collect data and manage the EVSE load.

 Grant Agreement Number: ARV-10-001